Temple of Amada

-The Temple of Amada, the oldest Egyptian temple in Nubia, was first constructed by Pharaoh Thutmose III of the 18th dynasty and dedicated to Amun and Re-Horakhty.
-His son and successor, Amenhotep II continued the decoration program for this structure.
-Amenhotep II's successor, Thutmose IV decided to place a roof over its forecourt and transform it into a pillared or hypostyle hall.
+The Temple of Amada, is one of the oldest Egyptian Temples in Nubia.
+It was constructed during the 18th Dynasty (c.
+1550–1295 BC) by Pharaoh Thutmose III.
+It is one of the oldest Egyptian buildings still present along Lake Nasser.
+In total, three generations contributed to building the temple (Thutmose III, Amenhotep II, and Thutmose IV).
+Minor modifications continued into the 19th Dynasty (1295–1186 BC).
+The temple was dedicated to Amun-Ra and Horakhty-Ra.

 During the Amarna period, Akhenaten had the name Amun destroyed throughout the temple but this was later restored by Seti I of Egypt's 19th Dynasty.
-Various 19th Dynasty kings especially Seti I and Ramesses II also "carried out minor restorations and added to the temple's decoration."
+Various 19th Dynasty pharaohs, especially Seti I and Ramesses II, also "carried out minor restorations and added to the temple's decoration."
 The stelas of the Viceroys of Kush Setau, Heqanakht and Messuy and that of Chancellor Bay describe their building activities under Ramesses II, Merneptah and Siptah respectively.
 In the medieval period the temple was converted into a church.

 As part of the International Campaign to Save the Monuments of Nubia, along with Abu Simbel, Philae and other Nubian archaeological sites, Amada was relocated in the 1960s and inscribed on the UNESCO World Heritage List in 1979.
+Over the years, the Amada Temple has undergone extensive restoration and preservation efforts to protect its invaluable heritage.